House GOP members introduce resolution to condemn Pelosi for ripping up Trump's speech - KTVZ

 House GOP members introduce resolution to condemn Pelosi for ripping up Trump’s speech

-House Republicans plan to introduce a disapproval resolution condemning House Speaker Nancy Pelosi for ripping up her copy of President Donald Trump’s State of the Union speech.
+House Republicans have introduced a disapproval resolution condemning House Speaker Nancy Pelosi for ripping up her copy of President Donald Trump’s State of the Union speech.

 A vote related to the resolution is expected in the House on Thursday, according to House Majority Leader Steny Hoyer’s office, though the measure — a privileged resolution under the House rules — is not expected to pass.
-Procedurally, the vote is likely to be on whether to table the resolution, rather than on the resolution itself.
+Procedurally, the vote will be on whether to table the resolution, rather than on the resolution itself.

 The resolution comes after Pelosi, in a dramatic move captured on camera, tore her copy of the President’s speech after he concluded the annual address to Congress.
 Earlier in the night, the President appeared to snub the House speaker by ignoring her attempt at a handshake.

-Note: This story has been updated to include additional developments Thursday.